Connic

 ParameterTypeDefaultDescription

-contentstringrequiredThe text content to store (any length)
+contentstringrequiredThe text content to store, queued for asynchronous indexing

 entry_idstring?autoCustom ID for the entry (UUID generated if omitted)